elilee476/elilee476.github.io/_posts/2024-10-XX-con-law-conceptual-analysis.md

-# Law School Con Law Classrooms and Conceptual Analysis: Brothers from Another Mother
+# Con Law Classrooms and Conceptual Analysis: Brothers from Another Mother

 ## What is Conceptual Analysis?